bsilva3/EasyBDI/README.md

 - More than 3 years of real data on photovoltaic panel production/consumption data in Sidney, Australia and nearby areas
 - SSB+ benchmark – retail and streaming data containing sales, deliveries and social media popularity of retail stores

+## Citation
+This project was subject of a demo paper to be published in EDBT 2021.
+To cite this work, please use (complete citation will be updated soon):
+>Bruno Silva, José Moreira and Rogério L. C. Costa.
+2019. *EasyBDI: Near Real-Time Data Analytics over Heterogeneous DistributedData Sources* in xxx

+For a more in depth analysis of this work, please consult the master thesis developed for this project at (link to be added once it is published in the University's repository)

+## Aknowledgements
+This work was partially funded by the European Regional Development Fund (ERDF), Operational Program Competitiveness and Internationalization in the context of the PRODUCECH SIF project – Soluções para a Indústria de Futuro – POCI-01-0247-FEDER-024541

 ## License

 It is free software; you can redistribute it and/or modify